 The Municipal Animal Inspector may also be called to assist with quarantines of domestic animals in case of an outbreak of any particular disease in the local area.

-Questions about Human Exposure Risk to Rabies should be directed to the Massachusetts Department of Epidemiology at (617) 983-6800.
+Questions about Human Exposure Risk to Rabies should be directed to the Bureau of Infectious Disease and Laboratory Sciences (BIDLS) at (617) 983-6800.